amoshnin/ML-Customer.Churn.Prediction/README.md

 - I have used this customer data to establish relations/associations between data features & customers' propensity to churn by building a classification model to predict whether the customer will leave the bank or not.

 - Furthermore, with an objective of explaning model predictions, I have built multiple visualisations which give insight into which factors are responsible for the churn of the customers.

-- Finally, I have deployed the model I've built to Amazon Web Services (AWS).

-### Solution description